simukappu/activity_notification/docs/Setup.md

 *Note*: *notify_now* is an alias for *notify* and does the same.

-When you use asynchronous notification API, you should setup ActiveJob with background queuing service such as Sidekiq.
+When you use asynchronous notification API, you should set up ActiveJob with background queuing service such as Sidekiq.
 You can set *config.active_job_queue* in your initializer to specify a queue name *activity_notification* will use.
 The default queue name is *:activity_notification*.